How I Set Up the Emergency Lighting Test Template with Customers in Pilla

 Different systems work differently:

-• Self-contained units — Each light has its own battery.
+• Self-contained units have their own battery.
 You may need to test using a fish-tail key in each unit, or there may be a central test switch.

-• Central battery systems — A single battery powers multiple lights.
+• Central battery systems use a single battery to power multiple lights.
 There's usually a main test switch that simulates power failure.

 If you're not sure how to safely initiate the test, ask your maintenance contractor to show you during their next visit.
-Never test by switching off the main building supply — this affects other systems and is potentially dangerous.
+Do not test by switching off the main building supply.
+This affects other systems and is potentially dangerous.

 Walked through all areas to check lights illuminated